 What is pulse pressure?
 How important is pulse pressure to your overall health?

-The most important cause of elevated pulse pressure is stiffness of the aorta, the largest artery in the body.
-The stiffness may be due to high blood pressure or fatty deposits on the walls of the arteries (atherosclerosis).
-The greater your pulse pressure, the stiffer and more damaged the vessels are thought to be.
-Other conditions — including severe iron deficiency (anemia) and overactive thyroid (hyperthyroidism) — can increase pulse pressure as well.
+Stiffness of the body's largest artery, the aorta, is the leading cause of increased pulse pressure in older adults.
+High blood pressure or fatty deposits on the walls of the arteries (atherosclerosis) can make your arteries stiff.
+The greater your pulse pressure, the stiffer and more damaged the blood vessels are thought to be.

-- The Task Force for the management of arterial hypertension of the European Society of Hypertension (ESH) and of the European Society of Cardiology (ESC).
+- Williams B, et al. The Task Force for the Management of Arterial Hypertension of the European Society of Hypertension (ESH) and of the European Society of Cardiology (ESC).
 2013 ESH/ESC guidelines for the management of arterial hypertension.
 Journal of Hypertension.
-2013;31:1281.
+2018;36:1953.